-As at March 31, 2024, the Company was not in compliance with its financial covenants with respect to its credit facilities.
-The Company does not have an unconditional right to defer its settlement of the term loans payable for at least twelve months from March 31, 2024, without obtaining a "cure" to the covenant violation.
-Therefore, in accordance with IFRS, the Company classified the non-current portion of credit facilities, in the amount of \$29,580 as a current liability.
-In April 2024, amendments to the Company's credit agreement (the "Amendment") were executed, which waives breaches of covenants that existed prior to the date of the Amendment and establishes revised covenants.
+As at March 31, 2025, the Company was not in compliance with its financial covenants under its credit facilities and consequently the Company is in default under its credit facilities.
+The Company does not have an unconditional right to defer its settlement of the term loans payable for at least twelve months from March 31, 2025, without obtaining a "cure" to the covenant violation.